This post may contain affiliate links. Please read our disclosure policy.

 For the pesto pasta

-4. Turn the heat off and add the strained pasta.
+- Turn the heat off and add the strained pasta.
 Stir in one cup of pesto and toss until fully coated.
 Add more oil as needed if the pesto is too thick.
-Top with fresh mozzarella and bake for 5 minutes or until cheese has fully melted.
-Serve immediately.
+Top with fresh mozzarella pearls and serve.

 Notes